Cancun, despite all the news and rumors, is still the favorite vacation spot for families, couples, groups of friends, and more because of its safety.

 This special force can be seen along Kukulkan Avenue and in the center, aboard their navy blue vans, taking care of the Cancun safety and integrity of everything, not just the tourists.

-Army personnel monitor and patrol the roads between Cancun and Playa del Carmen, having strategic checkpoints, in order to control any disruptive incidents.
+Army personnel monitor and patrol the roads between Cancun and Playa del Carmen, having strategic checkpoints, to control any disruptive incidents.

 The city of Cancun has a great culture of natural disasters, especially hurricanes.
 When there is the possibility of the impact of the tropical system, the Municipal Operations Center is activated as a basic coordination element for Cancun safety.